duneaught/diversitymod/README.md

 Known Issues
 ------------

+* Unicode seeds don't work, use ASCII only
+* ctrl+a doesn't select all in the seed entry field, use ctrl+/ instead
 * Randomly chosen items can be the same as the starting items of characters. (e.g. Cain can start with 2 lucky feet.)
 * The program is not currently compatible with Linux/Mac.